ansible-lockdown/RHEL8-CIS/README.md

 This role was developed against a clean install of the Operating System.
 If you are implementing to an existing system please review this role for any site specific changes that are needed.

 To use release version please point to main branch and relevant release for the cis benchmark you wish to work with.

+If moving across major releases e.g. v2.0.0 - v3.0.0 there are significant changes to the benchmarks and controls it is suggested to start as a new standard not to upgrade.

 ---